nathanwang0114/cse15l-lab-reports/wk1-lab-report.md

 `Bash Setup for Windows` Use this link here to set your terminal in Visual Studio Code to git bash: [Using Bash on VSCode for Windows](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)

 `Bash Setup for MacOS`
-1. Open up the terminal in Visual Studios Code by either
+1. Open up the terminal in Visual Studios Code by either...
 * going up to your menu bar while having VS Code open and pressing terminal, then new terminal.
 * using the keyboard shortcut for toggling the terminal which can be found in the image below.
 2. In the terminal at the bottom right next to the '+' sign, there is a down arrow.
 Press that to open up the drop down menu and select bash as your terminal.
 The image below shows this.